-Select Wednesdays and Thursdays will be for guest performers at CLUB SANDWICH.
-John and his team will curate the best local and out of town singer-songwriters/troubadours to grace the CS stage.
+Select Wednesdays and Thursdays are reserved for guest performers at CLUB SANDWICH.
+John and his team have curated the best local and out of town singer-songwriters/troubadours to grace the CS stage.
 We know you'll love the lineup and hope you'll come out for names you may recognize and even give a chance to some you may not.
-Cover charges will vary by performer, so stay tuned for more info on our schedule.
-Shows will start at 7pm, with doors at 6:30.
-The pre-show will be shown on our 6'x9' movie screen, where you can learn about other live entertainment in the Lakes Region.
+Cover charges vary by performer.
+Shows start at 7pm, with doors at 6:30.
+The pre-show is shown on our 6'x9' movie screen, where you can learn about other live entertainment in the Lakes Region.
 Room capacity is 40, so we recommend getting tickets early.
 We only have popcorn and water at the club, but you can bring in whatever you'd like.

 Wednesday, July 7 - Tom Bartlett [TICKETS, $10]

 Tom's a Singer/Songwriter from Moultonborough, NH.
 He was the Spotlight Artist on the NPR show "Art of the Song" with his song "You Can't Get There From Here ". (artofthesong.org) You can find more of his music at The Standing "O" Project. (standingoproject.com)

 Thursday, July 8 - Cliff Eberhardt [TICKETS, $20]

 "Eberhardt is better than ever, Steve McQueening his way into your heart at about ninety-eight miles an hour, kicking ass with fresh insight and new ways to lament old yearnings.”

 Wednesday, July 14 - Cindy Duchin [TICKETS, $10]

 Cindy writes songs from the heart, weaving together a tapestry of stories about family, folklore, heartbreak and adventure.
 She also covers a wide range of artists, choosing songs that are fun and familiar to many age groups.
 A friend once said, “When Cindy sings she shines.”